 113. Defendants still have provided no substantive response.
 Instead, the day after the first of these requests, Musk warned Agrawal and Segal to back off:

-ANSWER: Paragraph 113 purports to characterize a text message, and speaks for itself.
+ANSWER: Paragraph 113 purports to characterize a text message, and Defendants respectfully refer the Court to the full text of the message, which speaks for itself.
 Defendants deny the remaining allegations in Paragraph 113.